-Registering AlmaLinux clients to Uyuni is tested with the default SELinux configuration of enforcing with a targeted policy.
-You do not need to disable SELinux to register AlmaLinux clients to Uyuni.
+NOTE Traditional clients are not available on {rocky} 8. {rocky} 8 clients are only supported as Salt clients.
+NOTE Registering {rocky} clients to Uyuni is tested with the default SELinux configuration of enforcing with a targeted policy.
+You do not need to disable SELinux to register {rocky} clients to Uyuni.

-Before you can register AlmaLinux clients to your Uyuni Server, you need to add the required software channels, and synchronize them.
+Before you can register {rocky} clients to your Uyuni Server, you need to add the required software channels, and synchronize them.

-Table 29.
+Table 36.
 CentOS Channels - CLI

-OS Version Base Channel Client Channel AppStream Channel AlmaLinux 8 almalinux8 almalinux8-uyuni-client almalinux8-appstream
+OS Version Base Channel Client Channel AppStream Channel {rocky} 8 rockylinux8 rockylinux8-uyuni-client rockylinux8-appstream

-1. At the command prompt on the Uyuni Server, as root, use the spacewalk-common-channels command to add the appropriate channels.
+1. At the command prompt on the Uyuni Server, as root, use the Spacewalk-common-channels command to add the appropriate channels.
 Ensure you specify the correct architecture: